frasertweedale/hs-jose/README.md

 Encryption](https://datatracker.ietf.org/wg/jose/) and [JSON Web Token](https://tools.ietf.org/html/rfc7519).

-Encryption (JWE) is not supported but signing is supported.
-All key types and algorithms are supported, however, EC signing is currently vulnerable to timing attacks therefore its use is **strongly discouraged** (EC validation is safe).
+The JSON Web Signature (JWS; RFC 7515) implementation is complete.
+JSON Web Encryption (JWE; RFC 7516) is not yet implemented.

+**EdDSA** signatures (RFC 8037) are supported (Ed25519 only).

+The **ECDSA implementation is vulnerable to timing attacks** and should therefore only be used for verification.

 Contributions are welcome.